prtkgpt/developer-content-strategy/README.md

 If you’re a tech-startup and regularly pushing code and updates to your repo but not getting enough traffic and signups, you’re not alone.

 Every startup faces broad & complex issues with their content strategy because non-technical marketing teams exhaust resources towards traditional marketing.
 Most of this effort as an experiment turns into a learn to write about on medium.
-It doesn't really works for startups with technology as their core products.
+It doesn't really works all the time for startups with technology.

 SEO is a wide, complex, and at times frustrating aspects of marketing on the internet, buts its *the* one that you can’t afford of ignore.
 Because your audience is relatively smaller than any other business for consumers.